isabella232/journeys.en/help/using/alpha/overview.md

 snippet: y
 ---

-# Alpha overview
+# What is the Alpha version of Journey Orchestration?

 Alpha features are features currently tested among a limited set of customers to get feedbacks.
-They are not available to all Journey Orchestration customers. (edited)
+They are not available to all Journey Orchestration customers.